ansys/pyoptislang/README.rst

 Overview
 --------
 PyOptiSLang is a Python wrapper for Ansys optiSLang.
-It supports Pythonic access to optiSLang to be able to communicate with optiSLang directly from Python.
+It supports Pythonic access to Ansys optiSLang to be able to communicate with Ansys optiSLang directly from Python.
 The latest ``ansys-optislang`` package provides these capabilities:

+- Starting and managing local instances of Ansys optiSLang
-- Remote connections to optiSLang via TCP/IP
+- Remote connections to Ansys optiSLang instances via TCP/IP
-- Basic server commands, queries, and the running of Python scripts
+- Create new Ansys optiSLang project
+- Open existing Ansys optiSLang project
+- Control Ansys optiSLang project execution
+- Save Ansys optiSLang project
+- Execute classic Ansys optiSLang Python API script on backend side
+- Evaluate designs on root project level

 Documentation and issues